shivanidandir/Digit-Recognition/README.md

 # Digit-Recognition
 Python

-Imported data using sklearn datasets and used KNN Classifier and obtained 0.98333333 accuracy.
+Imported data using sklearn datasets, used KNN Classifier for recognition of digits and obtained an accuracy of 0.98333333.